-Correlation between Age at First Menarche and Breast Cancer in Dr. Cipto Mangunkusumo National General Hospital Jakarta in 2010-2014
+Correlation Between Age at Menarche and Breast Cancer Incidence in Dr. Cipto Mangunkusumo National General Hospital, Jakarta, Indonesia (2010-2014)

 Abstract

-Background: Breast cancer is one of the most common cancer among Indonesian females.
-Many risk factors can increase the chance of developing breast cancer.
-Hormonal factor seems to play a role in many cases of breast cancer.
-The aim of this research is to determine the relationship between age at menarche and breast cancer in Dr. Cipto Mangunkusumo National General Hospital Jakarta in 2010-2014.
+Background and objective: Breast cancer is one of the most prevalent malignancies among Indonesian women.
+Numerous risk factors can increase the likelihood of developing breast cancer, and hormonal factors appear to play a significant role in many cases.
+This research aimed to determine the relationship between age at menarche and breast cancer incidence in Dr. Cipto Mangunkusumo National General Hospital, Jakarta, Indonesia, from 2010 to 2014.

-Methods: The retrospective research is using cross-sectional design study with random sampling technique.
-There are 98 samples.
-The samples were taken in Archive Unit of Anatomical Pathology of FMUI with a further investigation in Medical Record Unit and Medical Department of Surgery in Dr. Cipto Mangunkusumo National General Hospital Jakarta.
-The data were analyzed by using chi square test then Fisher test.
+Materials and Methods: This retrospective cross-sectional study utilized a random sampling technique with a sample size of 98 participants.
+Data were collected from the Archive Unit of Anatomical Pathology of the Faculty of Medicine, University of Indonesia (FMUI), with further investigation in the Medical Record Unit and Medical Department of Surgery at Dr. Cipto Mangunkusumo National General Hospital, Jakarta.
+Data analysis was performed using the chi-square test and Fisher's exact test.

-Results: There is no statistically significant between age at menarche and breast cancer in Dr. Cipto Mangunkusumo National General Hospital Jakarta in 2010-2014 (p>0,05).
-The results of this study also indicate that the 40-49 year age group is the age group that has the highest number of breast cancer cases compared to other age groups.
-The age at first menstruation > 12 years was associated with the highest frequency of breast cancer cases in the study population.
+Results: There was no statistically significant association between age at menarche and breast cancer incidence at Dr. Cipto Mangunkusumo National General Hospital, Jakarta, during the study period (p > 0.05).
+The results also indicated that the 40-49 year age group had the highest number of breast cancer cases compared to other age groups.
+Furthermore, an age at first menstruation of over 12 years was associated with the highest frequency of breast cancer cases in the study population.

-Conclusion: The age at first menstruation statistically did not significantly affect breast cancer incidence in Dr. Cipto Mangunkusumo Hospital Jakarta in 2010-2014.
-However, further research using different study designs and larger sample sizes required.
+Conclusion: The age at first menstruation did not statistically significantly affect breast cancer incidence at Dr. Cipto Mangunkusumo Hospital, Jakarta, during the period of 2010-2014.
+However, further research utilizing different study designs and larger sample sizes is recommended.

 Introduction